 The owl has been a symbol of wisdom and learnedness since antiquity.
 The owl sculptures on the library building were created by Swiss artist, Bruno Weber.
 Together, the figures form a surreal family of owl-like people.

 The large owl:

 The large owl sculpture is the most striking and best known feature of the building.
 It measures 18 m in height and was cast in concrete on site.
-The ‘original’ can be found in Bruno Weber’s sculpture park in Dietikon near Zurich.
+The ‘original’ can be found in Bruno Weber’s sculpture park, opens an external URL in a new window in Dietikon near Zurich.
 The sculpture, which adorns the building’s corner pillar, combines metaphor, allegory and ornamentation to create a striking symbol of transcendence.
 The mythical half-man half-bird creation encapsulates a desire to free the mind and spirit.
 It also evokes the image of the bringer of light – the owl as a symbol of wisdom shining through the darkness of ignorance.